TITLE 68: PROFESSIONS AND OCCUPATIONS

 4) Classroom shall be equipped with desk/table space and chairs suitable for classroom work and demonstrating hair braiding practices.

-6) A student lounge area shall be provided that is separated from the work space.
+5) A student lounge area shall be provided that is separated from the work space and sufficient space shall be provided for each student to keep school related and personal items.

-9) Cloak space shall be provided that may be used both by students and the public.
+8) Cloak space shall be provided for the public.
 Cloak space must be separated from the work space.

-10) All areas of the school shall be lighted and ventilated.
+9) All areas of the school shall be lighted and ventilated, except for storage closets.

 b) Equipment Requirements – All equipment shall be in working condition and sufficient for the number of students enrolled.
 Minimum requirements for school equipment are: